drolbr/overpass-doc/en/preface/osm_data_model.md

 OpenStreetMap foremost contains three kinds of data:

 * Geometries, more precisely coordinates and references to the coordinates, locate the objects on Earth's surface.
-* Short bits of text give each object a semantical meaning.
+* Short bits of text giving each object a semantical meaning.
 * Meta data facilitates to attribute the sources to the data.

 All selection criteria of the query language deal with properties of these data structures.